botilka/botilka/README.md

 - Sync or async handling is a matter of configuration.
 - Replay all or some events.
 - Safe commands concurrency.
-- EvenSourced repositories are not mandatory.
+- EventSourced repositories are not mandatory.
 - *(optionnal)* Commands/queries handling & description on API Platform UI.
 - *(optionnal)* Read-only projections managed with Doctrine, easy to migrate.